 - This building was originally built to be a church but since has been deconsecrated.

-The Compagnietheater now has several stages that showcase some of the best theatre in all of the Netherlands.
+The Compagnietheater now has several stages that showcase some of the best theatre productions in all of the Netherlands.
 It’s definitely worth checking out during your stay.
 The building itself is home to not only theatre productions, but film festivals, congress meetings and concerts!
+It’s also a stunning piece of architecture too.

 Before heading into your weekend in Amsterdam, be sure to check out the schedule for what’s happening at this beautiful theatre.